synchro--/University/thesis/README.md

-Here's some work concerning with my dissertation project on Machine Learning.
+Here's some work concerning with my dissertation project on Deep Learning.
 [Totally incomplete for now]